 Nu Bahakot Computer Centre

-We installed a new server based Computer Centre at the Nu Bahakot School with 11 Windows computer terminals plus fibre optic internet.
+We installed a new server based computer centre at the Nu Bahakot School with 11 Windows computer terminals plus fibre optic internet.
+We also provided skills training to the teachers.

-- Project : Server based Computer Centre + Internet
+- Project : Server based computer centre + Internet + training

-The first computer centre installed outside the Kaski District was at the Nu Bahakot School.
-At the time, it was the most advanced centre installed and included a fibre-optic internet connection.
+The Shree Nu Bahakot School was the location of our first computer centre installed outside the Kaski District.
+At the time, it was the most advanced centre that we installed and included a fibre-optic internet connection.
 We were planning on using a less reliable WiFi connection that is usually the only option available in rural areas.
 The availability of fibre optic in the village was a surprise and we took the opportunity to have an optic cable run from the nearby junction point into the school.

 Nu Bahakot had five computers prior to our arrival, but only three were working.
 They were old, very slow and utilised power-consuming CRT monitors which made it diﬃcult to keep them on for more than an hour with a battery backup system during power outages.

 This is a common situation in rural schools.
 They may have a handful of computers, usually old ones that were donated that are slow and the operating system and software is out of date.
 Often they do not work at all or work very poorly given their age and there is no point in using resources to fix them.
-During classes, groups of students would huddle around and share a computer, and that made it difficcult for them to develop computer skills.
+During classes, groups of students would huddle around and share a computer which makes it difficult for them to develop any computer skills.

 We installed the centre using reliable, fast and ultra-low power technology.
-We provided a 4th generation Intel i5 server with SSD drive and ten Ncomputing thin client terminals with keyboard, mouse and LED monitor, that equated to 11 Windows 8 computers.
-We also connected the school to the internet using fibre optic and paid for the connection for the first three months.
+We provided a 4th generation Intel i5 server with SSD drive and ten Ncomputing thin client terminals with keyboard, mouse and LED monitor, that equated to 11 Windows computers.
+We also provided a WiFi router and connected the school to the internet using fibre optic and paid for the connection for the first three months.
 To ensure operation during power outages, we also installed a 150AH UPS backup battery supply and surge protection fuses to ensure that the devices are protected.

 Our heartfelt thanks goes to the Mackintosh family, as we could not have completed this project without their financial support.